 The Spanish Business Registry has the purpose of providing registration for the main types of legal entities that can be incorporated in Spain: sole traders, corporations, and lending or insurance companies, collective investment institutions, and pension funds as well as civil professional companies.
 The Registry operates under the Ministry of Justice.

 Registration is not mandatory for sole traders, except for ship-owners but it is mandatory for all other types of businesses in Spain.
 The registration procedure must be performed within one month after the company has obtained all the necessary documents.
+Please note that if a business develops any import-export operations, regardless if it is a corporate body or a sole trader, it is legally required to apply for an EORI number in Spain.

 The information contained in the Business Registry is public and companies must make part of their information available to the public.
 Part of this publicly available information includes the company’s legal form and /or insolvency status (if applicable), it's registered office in Spain, the paid-up capital and others.